Bios-Marcel/cordless/README.md

 $ pacuar -S cordless-git
 ```

-#### Manual Linux installation

-[Building it from source](#building-it-from-source) (note: requires xclip in order to be able to copy and paste properly.
- There is currently no wayland support for copy and paste.)

 ### Installing on Windows

 In order to install the latest version on Windows, you first need